themesberg/flowbite-svelte/src/routes/docs/components/mega-menu.md

 ---
 layout: componentLayout
 title: Svelte Mega Menu - Flowbite
+breadcrumb_title: Svelte Mega Menu
-breadcrumb_title: Mega menu
+component_title: Mega menu
 dir: Components
 description: Use the mega menu component as a full-width dropdown inside the navbar to show a list of menu items based on multiple sizes, variants, and styles
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow , } from '../../utils'
+  import { TableProp, TableDefaultRow , } from '../../utils'
   import { UserCircle, P, A } from '$lib' import { props as items} from '../../props/MegaMenu.json'